 Getting a pre-season checkup of your air conditioning unit can also help you save money in the long run.
 A qualified contractor can make sure the unit is operating efficiently and getting the homeowner the maximum energy savings.
 If the homeowner is a DTE Energy customer, they could be eligible for a rebate.

 Other ways you can keep your home cool in the summer to lower those monthly bills are pretty simple.
 Keeping your blinds closed, changing the sheets on your bed, and setting your ceiling fans to rotate counter-clockwise are easy ways to keep you comfortable.

 One of the major factors that impact your monthly energy bills is the condition of the insulation in your home’s attic, walls, and crawl space.

 Poor insulation can break down over time and is prone to airflow, which keeps your AC running longer and your summer electric bill higher.

 Foam insulation creates an air barrier that will keep your home nice and cool in the summer and warm in the winter.
 It does this by filling every nook and cranny where it is installed, stopping any air leakage and movement.

-The air barrier also helps to keep the air circulating throughout the home without it escaping through the foam insulation material.
+The air seal also helps to keep the air circulating throughout the home without it escaping through the foam insulation material.

-If you would like to learn more about the benefits of foam insulation for your home, check out the learning center.
-If you live in Michigan’s lower peninsula and would like to schedule a free estimate, you can call 866-900-3626 or fill out the form on our website.
+If you would like to learn more about the benefits of foam insulation for your home, check out the Learning Center.